AviatrixSystems/Docs/HowTos/troubleshooting_playbook_overview.rst

          * Cloud platform portal

-      * workflow: Top Down approach
+      * workflow:

          1. Instance level such as AWS security group

          2. Network level such as AWS subnet, Network ACL, and routing table

+         3. Other services

    3. Troubleshoot Aviatrix configuration